 For Nureen, she was in a different situation.
 She spent her first year of high school at a government school where teachers don’t show up to class (one of her teachers didn’t show up for a month) and only taught for a few hours per day of half days sessions due to a lack of teachers.
 Brilliant and #1 in her class out of 400 students, Nureen worried that without a real education she wouldn’t be able to pass her national exams required to continue to the second half of high school and realize her goal of becoming a heart surgeon.
 This would be such a waste of her incredible brains and potential to help her country.
 Please see Nureen’s section for more about her story and a more detailed description of the government school system.

 What started as some emails to friends and family quickly turned into a 501(c)(3) non-profit organization.
 By the end of 2013, thanks to the incredible generosity of so many people, we were able to raise enough funds to send these 4 girls to amazing, top schools in the country and today continue to support them in addition to several other girls.
-In addition to paying school tuition and fees, we provide all school supplies and personal items needed to reside at school, and provide medical, dental, and eye care to ensure the girls can focus on their education.
+In addition to paying school tuition and fees, we provide all school supplies and personal items needed to reside at school, and provide medical, dental, and eye care to ensure they can focus on their education.